-- 1.7 The remuneration committee should be responsible for: - proposing to the board the remuneration of each individual executive board member, including bonuses, incentive payments and share options; - reviewing and making proposals to the board on the total annual package of variable compensation in the company; - reviewing and making proposals to the board (and, via the board, the general meeting of shareholders, when required) on the stock option and/or share award programmes; - proposing targets for performance-related compensation or targets related to stock-options or granting of shares; - reviewing regularly the salary of executive board members and other contractual terms, including severance payments and pension arrangements; - making proposals to the board on any business policy related to remuneration; - reviewing the annual remuneration report. - 1.8 The remuneration committee should meet sufficiently regularly to fulfil its responsibilities effectively.
+- 1.6 The board should establish a remuneration committee composed entirely of non-executive board members, the majority of whom should be independent.
+The committee should be composed of at least 3 members and should be chaired by an independent non-executive board member.
+The chairman of the board can be a member of the committee, if the conditions of section A.III (3.3) do not apply.
+If they do, he/she may be replaced by the independent vice-chairman of the board. - 1.7 The remuneration committee should be responsible for: - proposing to the board the remuneration of each individual executive board member, including bonuses, incentive payments and share options; - reviewing and making proposals to the board on the total annual package of variable compensation in the company; - reviewing and making proposals to the board (and, via the board, the general meeting of shareholders, when required) on the stock option and/or share award programmes; - proposing targets for performance-related compensation or targets related to stock-options or granting of shares; - reviewing regularly the salary of executive board members and other contractual terms, including severance payments and pension arrangements; - making proposals to the board on any business policy related to remuneration; - reviewing the annual remuneration report. - 1.8 The remuneration committee should meet sufficiently regularly to fulfil its responsibilities effectively.
 The remuneration committee should disclose its terms of reference, explaining its role and responsibilities, on the website of the company.
 The corporate governance statement should summarize the work of the remuneration committee and the number of meetings held during the year. - 1.9 The remuneration committee may retain the services of an external consultant and should be provided with adequate budget for the purpose.